 South in Your Mouth: Biscuit Head

-Biscuits were always an assumption in the South, but they've recently become a talking point, particularly at places like Biscuit Head, with two Asheville locations.
+Biscuits were always an assumption in the South, but they've recently become a talking point, particularly at places like Biscuit Head, with three Asheville locations.
 Lines at both attest to the popularity of their oversized biscuits, seven gravies (try a flight to sample several!) and other offerings.
 The country ham biscuit is a great breakfast, with ham, fried green tomato, cheesy scrambled eggs and red-eye gravy dipping sauce (think French dip).
 For a lunch option, the brisket biscuit overflows with local beef, pickled onion, house-smoked Looking Glass Creamery chevre, a poached egg and buffalo hollandaise sauce, with sweet caramelized bananas balancing the spice.

 Dining (and Drinking) With a View: Capella on 9